Briefly describe a typical working day

 What challenges do you typically have to manage?

-Do you have any advice for those considering a career as a Senior Account Director?
+Do you have any advice for those considering a career in client services?